editfmah/sharkorm/README.md

 This, although it does not affect the query, does allow developers to iterate through a large data set without having the performance and memory issue of dealing with the entire data set.
 If a batch size of 10 is specified, then the `SRKResultSet` will perform an entire query, but will only fully retrieve the first 10 objects.
 Then, it will maintain a window of the batch size when iterating through the results, automatically fetching them in batches.
 This enables developers to optimise their system without the need to change the way their code is written.

 ###Other types of Query
-In addition to retrieving enture objects there are also additional types of queries which help developers solve other problems.
+In addition to retrieving entire objects there are also additional types of queries which help developers solve other problems.

 ####fetchLightweight
 Fetches an object from the store, except it does not retrieve any property values.
-These are lazily loaded opon access, and can be configured to then be permanently available of freed immediately.
+These are lazily loaded upon access, and can be configured to then be permanently available of freed immediately.

 ####fetchAsync
 Performs an asynchronous query on a background thread and then executes the supplied block when the results are complete.